khanlab/hippunfold/docs/contributing/contributing.md

     cd hippunfold
     snakemake -np

+## Wet-run testing your workflow:

+Opensource data has been made available for wet-run testing any changes to HippUnfold [here](https://osf.io/k2nme/).
+These are real data meant ot span a wide array of HippUnfold use cases with various modalities, resolutions, developmental stages, and species.
+Please note that some changes will impact all worflows and should be run and then visually inspected for all these cases.
+Other chances may impact only one workflow (e.g. adding a new template) and so the recommended run parameters may be adjusted accordingly.

 ## Instructions for Compute Canada

 This section provides an example of how to set up a `pip installed` copy